 #2 Create a monthly, weekly, and daily plan to help stay on track with goals

 Some people think that those who plan their days are wasting time.
-In reality, it is the opposite, and we save time by scheduling our days and weeks.
+In reality, it is the opposite, and we save time by scheduling our days and weeks in schedule planner.

 Nothing gets done if you don’t know what needs to be done.
 We all know those people who waste their days away on low priority tasks or walk from their desk to the coffee machine and back 20 times a day.
 And then suddenly, they realize that a few important tasks must be finished by the end of the day, so they rush to their computer to work on them, get nothing done, panic and make mistakes along the way.
 Those are the same people that complain about not having enough time when really, they just don’t know what to do with it.

-A plan supports your goals and priorities.
+A plan supports your goals and helps prioritise tasks.
 With daily, weekly, and monthly to-do lists, we are less likely to get caught up with insignificant things and more likely to maintain our vision and reach our goals and dreams.

 #3 Set priorities and do the top stuff first

 If you are in that position, it is likely because you haven’t figured out your priorities.
-It’s not enough to have a to-do list with ten things on it to be productive and cross them all out in the evening.
+It’s not enough to have an online to-do list with ten things on it to be productive and cross them all out in the evening.